 #5 Start slow.

 Beauty detox is a marathon not a sprint.
 Rather than throwing out every toxic product and starting from scratch, begin with items that need to be replaced.
-Focus on skincare products and a few basic cosmetics like lipgloss and mascara.
+Focus on skincare products and a few basic cosmetics like mascara.
 These are products I can’t really live without and it helped reduce the pressure of spending a ton of money.

 Beauty Detox isn’t all or nothing